 Cauterization employs the use of an electric probe or needle to burn off a skin tag.
 Heat may also be used to seal off the area where a skin tag was removed.

-Some skin tags have blood vessels, so using heat might prevent excessive bleeding associated with the removal process.
+Some skin tag have blood vessels, so using heat might prevent excessive bleeding associated with the removal process.

-More massive skin tags may require snipping or excision at the base of the skin tag.
+More massive skin tag may require snipping or excision at the base of the skin tag.
 Dermatologists use sterilized scissors or scalpels to perform such procedures.